kyma-project/website/README.md

 ## Usage

-To build production ready website, run the following command:
+To build a production-ready website, run the following command:

 ```
 npm run build
 ```

-## Development
+## Learn how to work with project

 ### Install dependencies